Kull-AG/DbAccessCodeGen/README.md

 You can configure to generate non-async code.
 As you can see, you get two overloads for the function, one with an Object as Parameter and the otherone with just plain parameters.
 It depends a lot on your use case which one is better suited.

+## Customization

+You can fully customize the Templates and the naming Convention.
+This is yet to be documented, however the Tests/project provides examples.